audiobookshelf/audiobookshelf-api-docs/source/includes/_libraries.md

 }
 ```

-This endpoint updates a specific library.
+This endpoint updates a library.

 ### HTTP Request